 Aspirin (acetylsalicylic acid) is usually considered the original NSAID (Fig. 15-1).
 Newer NSAIDs are often compared to aspirin in terms of efficacy and safety.
 Acetaminophen is similar to aspirin and other NSAIDs in its ability to decrease pain and fever, but it is not considered an NSAID because it lacks anti-inflammatory and anticoagulant properties.
 Other differences between aspirin, other NSAIDs, and acetaminophen are addressed later in this chapter.

 For years, it was a mystery how a drug like aspirin could exert such a diverse range of therapeutic effects.
 How could one drug influence so many different systems—effectively alleviating pain and inflammation, decreasing fever, and even affecting blood clotting?
 This issue was essentially resolved in the early 1970s, when researchers found that aspirin and the other NSAIDs exert most, if not all, of their therapeutic effects by interfering with the biosynthesis of a group of endogenous compounds known collectively as the prostaglandins.1,2 The next section presents a brief discussion of prostaglandins and similar endogenously produced substances to help you understand how these drugs work.

 PROSTAGLANDINS, THROMBOXANES, AND LEUKOTRIENES

-Prostaglandins are a group of lipidlike compounds that exhibit a wide range of physiological activities.2–5 With the exception of the red blood cell, virtually every type of living cell in ...
+Prostaglandins are a group of lipidlike compounds that exhibit a wide range of physiological activities.2–5 With the exception of the red blood cell, virtually every type of ...